Interview with Stefan Banz

 homosexuality.
 Not to mention the political prisoners like Nelson

-Mandela, who had spent 27 years in prison, or "curiosities" like Henry
+Mandela, who had spent 27 years in prison, or "curiosities" like

 Lee Lucas, who had confessed to more than 200 murders in the USA in the